 The Research & Discovery stage requires a fair amount of research, including conversations and surveys with:

 Getting to your brand’s position requires some deep digging in order to define the end benefit and the true value proposition, so that the branding is relevant and timeless.
-After defining the value proposition, work begins on a central brand theme or big idea that resonates throughout brand communication.
+After defining the value proposition, work begins on a central brand theme or big idea that will resonate throughout the brand communication.
 Typically, the theme isn’t based on a brand’s products or services, but instead how a brand delivers those products and services.

-Articulating the Brand
+Articulating the brand

-Implementing the New Brand
+Implementing the new brand